Nadine Khair known as Nadine Khair

 - MBA in Marketing Management (Honors) (Hagan School of Business- Iona; New York)

-- MSC and Graduate Certificate in Business Continuity Management and Risk Management (Honors)
+- MBA and Graduate Certificate in Business Continuity Management and Risk Management (Honors)

 - Bachelors in International Business (Honors) (Hagan School of Business- Iona; New York)